A Theoretical Exploratory Paper

 2.3 Claude's Design Philosophy: Excessive Safety Bias

-Claude's design presents different problems from ChatGPT's healthy boundary maintenance.
-Constitutional AI principles result in the following characteristics:
+This design presents different problems from ChatGPT's healthy boundary maintenance.
+The hypothesis presented here is that Constitutional AI principles, while theoretically sound, result in the following characteristics in practice:

-This design differs qualitatively from ChatGPT by primarily aiming for corporate legal and social risk avoidance rather than promoting well-being.
+Theoretical Proposition: This design differs qualitatively from ChatGPT by primarily aiming for corporate legal and social risk avoidance rather than promoting user wellbeing.
+The constitution, while publicly documented and theoretically transparent, may in practice function as a liability shield rather than a genuine ethical framework.

 Chapter 3: False Safety versus True Safety